Dreaming of dawn: the first light of a new beginning

 Astrological note: Being the dawn is an image of the Sun in the 1st house or a transiting Sun conjuncting the natal Ascendant.
 Aries and Leos during a moment of creative or personal blooming often see this dream.
 If the Sun is now in your 1st house — you yourself are the source of something new.
 Act.

-Dawn in dreams speaks of the inevitability of good.
-Because dawn always comes.
+Dawn always comes.
 Regardless of how long the night was.
 Regardless of whether you believe in it or not.
 It simply comes — as a cycle, as a promise, as a reminder that darkness always has an end.
+And in your dream it rises exactly to the height you are ready to look at, without hurrying the horizon to open faster.